towers in the deep interior forest

 - Habitat

-- Shaded, damp slopes and the banks of forest streams throughout New Zealand.
-The high-rises of the moss world, thriving in the cool, stable air of the deep interior forest, from sea level to the subalpine zone.
-The tallest moss on the planet, a giant among miniatures.
+- Shaded, damp slopes and banks of forest streams throughout New Zealand.
+Thrives in cool, stable air of deep interior forest from sea level to subalpine zone.
+Requires consistent moisture and protection from direct sunlight.

 - Range

-- Found throughout the North and South Islands on shaded, damp slopes and stream banks in deep interior forests.
+- Found throughout North and South Islands on shaded, damp slopes and stream banks.
 Most common in undisturbed native forests from sea level to subalpine zone.
 Also found in Australia and New Guinea.

 - Endemism